jeftegoes/AwsOverview/Security, Identity, & Compliance/Amazon GuardDuty.md

 # 2. Disable & Suspend

-- **Disabling the service will delete all remaining data**, including your findings and configurations before relinquishing the service permissions and resetting the service.
+- **Disabling the service will delete all remaining data**, including our findings and configurations before relinquishing the service permissions and resetting the service.
-- We can **stop** Amazon GuardDuty from analyzing your data sources at any time by choosing to **suspend** the service in the general settings.
-This will immediately stop the service from analyzing data, but does not delete your existing findings or configurations.
+- We can **stop** Amazon GuardDuty from analyzing our data sources at any time by choosing to **suspend** the service in the general settings.
+This will immediately stop the service from analyzing data, but does not delete our existing findings or configurations.

 # 3. Multi-Account Strategy

-- You can manage multiple accounts in GuardDuty.
+- We can manage multiple accounts in GuardDuty.
 - Associate the Member accounts with the Administrator account.
   - Through an AWS Organization.
   - Sending invitation through GuardDuty.